Administrative Appeals Tribunal review of an ASQA decision

 - registration of providers of ELICOS and VET on CRICOS who provide courses to overseas students.

-If you are not satisfied with a ‘reviewable decision’ made by ASQA, you may contest the decision through external review by the Administrative Appeals Tribunal (AAT).
+If you are not satisfied with a ‘reviewable decision’ made by the Regulator, you may apply for the decision to be reviewed by the Administrative Appeals Tribunal (AAT).
 Your options for contesting a decision at the AAT will depend on whether the decision relates to RTO registration, course accreditation, or CRICOS registration.
 ASQA’s letter notifying you of the decision will explain which options apply to your situation.

-Before contesting a decision about RTO registration or course accreditation at the AAT, an internal review (‘reconsideration’) is necessary, unless this option is not available.
+Before seeking a review of a decision about RTO registration or course accreditation at the AAT, an internal review (‘reconsideration’) is necessary, unless this option is not available.
 Find out more about your internal review options on the Review of an ASQA decision page.

 Decisions about registration on CRICOS are also able to be reviewed internally.
 Applying for an internal review is cost-effective and can lead to a quicker resolution of issues – find out more on the Review of an ASQA decision page.
 However, CRICOS decisions may be considered by the AAT without first seeking internal review.